Information about the third round of audit

 participating site will receive a local report at the end of the

 study period.
-The funders (HQIP) of NAD will be sent an
+As commissioners, HQIP will be sent an overall report

-overall report containing the results from the study and
+containing the results from the study and possible

 PILOT AND FEASIBILITY TEST FLOWCHART